maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     MAT A=B(5,5)

 Which assigns the values of B(1,1) through B(5,5) into A. A will now be a 5x5 matrix.

 RetroBASIC also allows you to use the IBM 5100 version of the subarray specification:

     MAT A(5,5)=B

-Also following the 5100 models, RetroBASIC also allows the right-hand-side to be an expression that returns a value instead of a second array.
+Also following the 5100 model, RetroBASIC allows the right-hand-side to be an expression that returns a value instead of a second array.
 In this case, the value will be assigned to all of the slots in the destination array.
 To indicate this you have to place the expression in parens:

     MAT A=(5)

-Will assign the value "5" to every slot in A. This syntax can be used to replace calls to ZER and CON, but this should be avoided for compatibility reasons.
+This will assign the value "5" to every slot in A. This syntax can be used to replace calls to ZER and CON, but this should be avoided for compatibility reasons.

     MAT A=B+C